| 1300 |

 Chaucer granted a gallon pitcher

-of wine daily for life.
+of wine daily for life by the King.
+John of Gaunt

 Chaucer appointed comptroller

-of customs and he takes a lease on a dwelling over Aldgate. |
+Port.
+He takes a lease on a dwelling over Aldgate. |

-| 1375 |
+1375 |

 Outbreak of Plague.